aliasghar1379/ESP_HEARTBEAT/README.md

    ```bash
    git clone https://github.com/aliasghar1379/ESP_HEARTBEAT.git
    ```
+2. go to the document guide and make a PHP base api for log the data on your server

-2. Install required dependencies (list specific libraries needed)
+3. Install required dependencies (list specific libraries needed)

-3. Upload the firmware to your ESP8266 device
+4. Upload the firmware to your ESP8266 device

 ## Initial Setup